psilons/scala2-walkthrough/docs/sbt.md

 sbt is the Scala build tool, similar to Maven for Java, makefile for C++.

+## How to do these?
+- Shared settings across projects.
+With the microservices trend, we de-centralize services without parent-child relations.
+So project-module way sharing is not available.
+Maven uploads pom.xml files that can be shared, sbt does not.
+Some posts suggest plugins, but I think that's a stretch.
+Is there simpler way?
+We care
+    - dependencies(versions)
+    - plugins(versions)
+    - properties

+  we want to share and override.

 ## Installation
 Download from: https://www.scala-sbt.org/index.html
 Unzip the zip file and add the path to the PATH variable.